Alanhsiu/Obsidian/Alan/ISPD/GAMER.md

 * Previous Works
 	* FastRoute 2.0: monotonic routing
 	* bounded-length maze routing
-	* SPRoute: routing in same region (if enough resources)
+	* SPRoute: routing in the same region (if enough resources)
 	* NCTU-GR 2.0: route in overlapping bounding boxes simultaneously, but avoid racing situation
 	* use GPUs on A* algorithm: 3x speedup but quality degrade
 * Proposed Work